GitauHarrison/notes/databases/joined_table_inheritance.md

 ## Setting `with_polymorphic` against a query

-The function `with_polymorphic()` is an upgrade to the query_level method `query.with_polymorphic()`.
+The function `with_polymorphic()` is an upgrade to the query-level method `query.with_polymorphic()`.
 They both have the same purpose with the exception that the latter is not as flexible in its usage in that it only applies to the first entity of the query.
 It then takes effect for all occurences of that entity, so that the entity and its subclasses can be referred to directly, rathar than using an alias.

 ```python
 db.session.query(User).with_polymorphic([Student, Teacher])
 ```

 The `query.with_polymorphic()` mehtod has a more complicated job than the `with_polymorphic()` function, as it needs to correctly transform entities like `Student` and `Teacher` appropriately, but not interfere with other entities.
-It is recommended that you switcht o `with_polymorphic()` if its flexibility is lacking.
+It is recommended that you switch to `with_polymorphic()` if its flexibility is lacking.